 What is National Latinx AIDS Awareness Day?

 NLAAD focuses on increases awareness, prevention, and access to HIV/AIDS services to the Hispanic and Latino communities.
-This year's theme is "Ending HIV Is Everyone's Job," and emphasizes the tools available to address HIV in all communities.
 It takes a village, and that means everyone learning about HIV, preventing new infections, helping people with HIV stay healthy, and end the epidemic.

 How HIV/AIDS affects Latinxs